Yunibas/api-ms-template/README.md

 All HTTP request follow the same code flow but executing the appropriate methods for the associated endpoint.

 The Controller is responsible for validating the parameters and body of the requests.
-The validation uses JSON Schema definitions found in the `db-json-schemas` repository (via GitHub Pages).
+The validation uses JSON Schema definitions found in the `schemaValidator` microservice.

 After the Service completes the request to the Repository, it publishes the event details to the `LogEventTopic` in PubSub.